 Shortly after its introduction, the Congressional Budget Office (CBO) released its cost estimate for H.R.
 6497, which showed that the bill would reduce deficits by about $2.2 billion over the 2011-2020 period.
 For the purposes of the Statutory Pay-As-You-Go Act of 2010 (Pay-Go), the bill would decrease deficits by $4 million over the same period.

 We expect votes on the DREAM Act to take place today, but the timing remains extremely fluid at this point.

 Senate Majority Leader Harry Reid (D-NV) filed for cloture on the DREAM Act (S.3992) the fifth version of the DREAM Act introduced in the Senate during the 111th Congress, setting DREAM up for a vote by Wednesday, December 8th.
-Now more than ever, we need you to call or email your senators and representatives and urge them to vote for DREAM.

 On 11/30/10, Senate Majority Leader Harry Reid (D-NV) filed a new version of the DREAM Act (S.3992) with the aim of attracting broader support for DREAM to get the requisite 60 votes to pass the Senate during the current "lame duck" session of Congress.

 The earliest Reid could file a cloture motion on the new bill would be this coming Thursday, December 2nd.
 After waiting out the requisite 30 hours post-cloture, it could "ripen" over the weekend, and effectively come up for a vote on Monday, December 6th at the earliest.

 The new version addresses many of the concerns raised by Republicans and tightens the restrictions on eligibility in several respects.
 Among other changes, the new version does the following: